 Leesburg District Supervisor Kristen C. Umstattd

-- Leesburg District News - Invitation and Housing Affordability (PDF)
+- Leesburg District News - Budget and Ambulance Transport Bills (PDF)

 - Board of Supervisors Accomplishments 2016-2019 (PDF)

 About Supervisor Umstattd

 Kristen C. Umstattd was elected to represent the Leesburg District representative on the Board of Supervisors in November 2015 and reelected in November 2019.
 She is the co-chair of the Board of Supervisors’ Joint Board and School Board Committee and serves on the Board’s Transportation and Land Use Committee.
 She is one of the Board’s representatives on the Annexation Area Development Policy Committee and the Family Services Board.
 She also represents Loudoun on the Northern Virginia Regional Commission and the National Capital Region Transportation Planning Board and the Metropolitan Washington Council of Governments’ Chesapeake Bay and Water Resources Policy Committee.